Erudika/para-dao-sql/README.md

 ### Working with Oracle database

-To use Oracle you need to create a user (schema) for Para, with `CREATE SESSION` and `CREATE TABLE` privileges.
+To use Oracle DB you need to create a user (schema) for Para, with `CREATE SESSION` and `CREATE TABLE` privileges.
 You also need to enable writes on the USERS tablespace if you get an error like `ora-01950: no privileges on tablespace 'users'`.